yanintorres/mcp-atlassian/README.md

 > - The server should have its own fallback authentication configured (e.g., via environment variables for API token, PAT, or its own OAuth setup using --oauth-setup).
 This is used if a request doesn't include user-specific authentication.
 > - **OAuth**: Each user needs their own OAuth access token from your Atlassian OAuth app.
 > - **PAT**: Each user provides their own Personal Access Token.
+> - **Multi-Cloud**: For OAuth users, optionally include `X-Atlassian-Cloud-Id` header to specify which Atlassian cloud instance to use
 > - The server will use the user's token for API calls when provided, falling back to server auth if not
 > - User tokens should have appropriate scopes for their needed operations